A Framework for Collective Action

 - Teacher Preparation and Effectiveness: All caregivers and educators are equipped with evidence-informed skills to effectively engage all children through developmentally responsive practice.

-Get Georgia Reading partners recognized that literacy is much more than an education issue.
-Low achievement in reading is a systemic crisis that calls for innovative solutions to complex issues.
-We learned that our efforts to change long-term outcomes and consequences must begin early—long before children enter kindergarten.
-We looked at some of the root causes for why a child might not be reading.
+Get Georgia Reading Campaign partners recognized that literacy is much more than an education issue.
+Our efforts to change long-term outcomes and consequences must begin early—long before children enter kindergarten.

-Our investigations revealed that far too many children in Georgia lack access to quality health care, housing, nutrition, and supportive learning environments.
-And that far too many children experience the trauma of stress and violence in their homes and neighborhoods, inhibiting their ability to learn and grow.
+These investigations reveal that far too many children in Georgia lack access to quality health care, housing, nutrition, and supportive learning environments.
+And far too many children experience the trauma of stress and violence in their homes and neighborhoods, inhibiting their ability to learn and grow.

 Children cannot learn when they are hungry, sick, or scared.

-State leaders have already begun to use the four pillars to challenge conventional approaches, establish new cross-sector collaborations, and support collective action in communities throughout the state.
+Campaign partners use the four pillars as a framework to create new opportunities for change and support collective action in communities throughout the state.

 Let’s Get Georgia Reading